Help us improve your experience.

 4. Enable SRv6 globally and the locator address to indicate the SRv6 capability of the router.
 SRv6 SID is an IPv6 address that consists of the locator and a function.
 The routing protocols advertise the locator addresses.

 5. Configure the End-Sid function for the prefix segments.
 Specify a flavor, that is the behavior of the End-SID function as per your network requirements.
-Penultimate Segment Pop (PSP), Ultimate Segment Pop (USP), and Ultimate Segment Decapsulation (USD) are the three available flavors for SRv6 functions.
+Penultimate Segment Pop (PSP), Ultimate Segment Pop (USP), and Ultimate Segment Decapsulation (USP) are the three available flavors for SRv6 functions.

 Note: